Patty Stapleton, Career Specialist

-For scholarship opportunities please search Scholarship Opportunities and check the bulletin board outside the Career Center for new updated scholarship listings.
+For scholarship opportunities please search Scholarship Opportunities, read the bulletin weekly and check the bulletin board outside the Career Center for new updated scholarship listings.

 Beyond High School Career & College Fair

-The Beyond High School Career & College Fair will be held on October 16, from 8:10-10:25 a.m. in the Main Gym.
-9th through 12th grade students will be attending and parents are invited to attend.
-Please check in at the main office.
+The Beyond High School Career & College Fair was held on October 16, from 8:10-10:25 a.m. in the Main Gym.
+9th through 12th grade students attended.
+There were parents and community members that also attended.

 ASVAB (Career Assessment test)

 Test Date: November 18th, 8:15 a.m.
 (Sign up in the Career Center)